 Literature review problems occur too often; there is a limit to the extent of the ethical intervention a dissertation consultant can provide, and it is painful to have to decline assistance when the problem lies with the actual composition of the literature review.
 It may not be possible to help someone who is writing something they do not understand, especially within a budget; and writing without knowing how the material is supposed to work.
 Simply mentioning sources and talking about results does not provide an easy basis for a consultant to intervene.

-Obviously, the on-site advisor is to blame, but no one can get much satisfaction with a problem in this quarter.
+Obviously, the graduate advisor is to blame, but no one can get much satisfaction with a problem in this quarter.
 And the problem may derive from the education system itself: few schools issue precise guidelines for their dissertators, and most writers do not seem to have a lot of organizational guidance.
 Also, most dissertators are steered toward peer-reviewed journals for their research, where the brevity of most introductions in academic journal articles does not lend itself to extrapolation to the dissertation format either.

 The best way to offer a literature review is to find sources that are allied in some way with what you want to express and look for ways to make that person’s work speak to your audience on your behalf; or, conversely, find sources that are contrary in some way and express where that was wrong vis-à-vis your own idea—which is supported by all the other sources, naturally.
 If you can find the arguments and introduce them into the text, even if you cannot articulate them fully, at least you will have a proper literature review, and a dissertation consultant will be able to whip your chapter into good shape for you.